ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Error Taxonomy

-In this paper, we defined 12 types of error that are explicitly modeled by the dedicated error tokens for \textsc{ErrorLLM}, inspired by recent advanced studies~\cite{liu2025nl2sqlbug,yang2025hallucination,li2025deepeye,shute2024sql}.
-These errors frequently occur in both LLM and human SQL predictions~\cite{liu2025nl2sqlbug}, ensuring the generality of SQL error detection task.
-Details are shown in Table~\ref{table:taxonomy}.
-To evaluate \textsc{ErrorLLM} in \textsc{NL2SQL-Bugs}~\cite{liu2025nl2sqlbug} dataset, we have a detailed mapping of the error taxonomy, as shown in Table~\ref{table:mapping}.
+Table~\ref{table:taxonomy} presents the error taxonomy $\Lambda$ in \textsc{ErrorLLM}, where each error type is mapped to a dedicated error token for explicit SQL error modeling.
+The taxonomy defines 12 error types inspired by recent studies on SQL error analysis~\cite{liu2025nl2sqlbug,yang2025hallucination,li2025deepeye,shute2024sql}.
+These error types frequently occur in both LLM and human SQL predictions~\cite{liu2025nl2sqlbug}, ensuring the generality of the detection task.
+To evaluate \textsc{ErrorLLM} on \textsc{NL2SQL-Bugs}~\cite{liu2025nl2sqlbug}, whose categories differ from ours, we map our taxonomy to theirs; categories without a corresponding type in $\Lambda$ (e.g., subquery- and operator-related errors) are left unmapped, detail mapping is provided in our repository for implementation.